Preston McGann: Professional career

-Pittsburgh Power

 McGann played in two games for the Pittsburgh Power in 2012, recording a reception and two tackles.
-He joined the Power for the first game of the 2012 season due to some of the regular players holding out due to disagreements between the AFL and the AFL Player's Union.
+He joined the Power for the first game of the 2012 season due to some of the regular players holding out due to disagreements between the AFL and the AFL Players' Union.
 In a game between the Power and the Orlando Predators, several former and current Orlando Rage players, including McGann, were assigned to either the Power or the Predators during an impromptu draft.